-All outside (non-employee) directors are eligible to receive all types of awards (except for incentive stock options) under our 2021 Plan.
-Our 2021 Plan provides that in any given fiscal year, no outside director may be granted awards (the value of which will be based on their grant date fair value) under our 2021 Plan and provided any other compensation (including without limitation any cash retainers and fees) that in the aggregate exceed \$750,000, provided that such amount is increased to \$1,000,000 in the fiscal year of his or her initial service as an outside director.
-The grant date fair values of awards granted under our 2021 Plan is determined according to GAAP.
+All outside (non-employee) directors will be eligible to receive all types of awards (except for incentive stock options) under our 2021 Plan.
+Prior to the completion of this offering, we intend to implement a formal Outside Director Compensation Policy pursuant to which our outside directors will be eligible to receive equity awards under our 2021 Plan.
+Our 2021 Plan will provide that in any given fiscal year, no outside director may be granted awards (the value of which will be based on their grant date fair value) under our 2021 Plan and provide any other compensation (including without limitation any cash retainers and fees) that in the aggregate exceed \$ , provided that such amount is increased to \$ in the fiscal year of his or her initial service as an outside director.
+The grant date fair values of awards granted under our 2021 Plan will be determined according to U.S. GAAP.
 Any awards or other compensation provided to an individual for his or her services as an employee or a consultant (other than an outside director), or prior to the effective date of the registration statement of which this prospectus forms a part, will not count toward this limit.
 This maximum limit provision does not reflect the intended size of any potential grants or a commitment to make grants to our outside directors under our 2021 Plan in the future.